 General tips for producing a good kale crop:

 Making sure your kale plants are kept cool, moist, and pest free is the best way to ensure a strong crop.
-Because kale appeals to rodents and rabbits, be sure to put up a deterrent such as a fence to keep nibbling at bay.
+Since kale appeals to rodents and rabbits, be sure to put up a deterrent such as a fence to keep nibbling at bay.

-Growing Kale in Containers
+Growing kale in Containers

 Are you wondering if you can grow kale in a pot?
 The answer is yes!
 If you don’t have enough space for a traditional garden, you can grow kale a pot or another garden container.
 The pot should have a minimum of six square inches of space for the kale plant to grow in.
 Plant your seeds or start a seedling in the center of the pot, follow the growing instructions above.
 Growing kale in a container may allow you to extend its growing season by moving the pot to a shaded area once it becomes hot outside.
 Here are more container gardening tips.